Carter Page says FBI informant 'intensified' communications just prior to FISA warrant

 COMEY, BRENNAN SURROGATES DISPUTE WHO PUSHED DISCREDITED DOSSIER

-Page is suing the DNC and other actors for defamation related to accusations that he was colluding with Russian agents.
+Page has sued he DNC and other actors for defamation related to accusations that he was colluding with Russian agents.
 The FBI, in its Foreign Intelligence Surveillance Act (FISA) application, flatly called Page "an agent of a foreign power."
-He has not been charged with any wrongdoing, and the dossier that the FBI relied upon in its FISA application has largely been discredited as a political document rife with inaccuracies.
+Page has not been charged with any wrongdoing despite months of surveillance, and the dossier that the FBI relied upon in its FISA application has largely been discredited as a political document rife with inaccuracies.

-The dossier relied in part on information from British ex-spy Christopher Steele – whose anti-Trump views are now well-documented – and cited Page’s suspected Russia ties.
-In its warrant application, the FBI assured the FISA court on numerous occasions that other sources independently corroborated Steele's claims but did not clearly state that Steele worked for a firm hired by Hillary Clinton's campaign.
+In its warrant application, the FBI assured the FISA court on numerous occasions that other sources independently corroborated the dossier's claims but did not clearly state that the dossier's author worked for a firm hired by Hillary Clinton's campaign.

 Page continued: "Professor Halper was being very positive, you know, like a Harriet Tubman figure.
 He understands sort of the the injustices, or he presented himself as understanding that ...... and I sort of trusted him."